by Michael Heap

 One idea from NLP that intrigued me was the doctrine of representational systems, namely that at any time the way we are representing our world cognitively is characterised by one of five sensory modalities (visual, auditory, etc.).
 It is contended that the dominant modality is signalled by certain behavioural indices, notably verbal expression and eye movements, and that people have a preferred representational system.

 All of this seemed like the kind of information that should have been appearing in textbooks on cognitive psychology, and its absence therefrom puzzled me.
-From my reading and my attendance at talks by NLP practitioners I could not ascertain how these observations and generalisations about the human mind had been derived.
+Moreover, from my reading and my attendance at talks by NLP practitioners I could not ascertain how these observations and generalisations about the human mind had been derived.
 I recall broaching this with the leader of one workshop I attended, an earnest young American gentleman who exuded much self-confidence.
 Throughout our conversation he looked at me intensely and I suddenly realised that whenever I uttered the word 'yes' he flicked his forefinger up.
 I came away none the wiser.

-Later I spent a lot of time in the University of Sheffield library (before the days of Internet searches) and was surprised to find that there were a number of experimental studies of 'representational systems', albeit mainly in the form of dissertation projects by postgraduate students.
+Later I spent a lot of time in the University of Sheffield library (before the days of Internet searches) and was surprised to find that there were quite a number of experimental studies of 'representational systems', albeit mainly in the form of dissertation projects by postgraduate students.

 Thus I came to write my review papers.
 I have given a detailed account of all this in my 2008 article.
 Andy has, metaphorically speaking, rolled up his sleeves and given me a thorough beating in his paper, for which I am very grateful.
 The full reference is Bradbury (2008) Neuro-linguistic programming: Time for an informed review.
 Skeptical Intelligencer, 11, 14-27.
 I don't think it useful for me to provide any rejoinders to Andy's criticisms here.
 Let his words speak for themselves!

-To access my 2008 paper click on the title below.
+To access my 2008 paper click on the title below:

 Heap, M. (2008) The validity of some early claims of neuro-linguistic programming.
 Skeptical Intelligencer, 11, 6-13.